Appearance

 | Rozie | @rozie-ui/otp-* | ✅ N native cells | ✅ | ✅ r-model:value (Angular CVA) | ✅ |

-These libraries are good — on its home framework each is a reasonable pick, and Rozie does not claim to out-feature input-otp on React or Corvu on Solid.
-The wedge is consistency, coverage, and the native-cell foundation: there is no OTP component that spans all six frameworks with the same API.
-Even the popular hidden-input model (input-otp) is reproduced framework-by-framework through separate ports (vue-input-otp, shadcn-svelte's Bits UI port, Corvu on Solid) — separate authors, separate APIs.
+On its home framework each of these is a solid pick.
+The case for Rozie is consistency, coverage, and the native-cell foundation: there is no OTP component that spans every framework with the same API.
+Even the popular hidden-input model (input-otp) is reproduced framework-by-framework through separate ports (vue-input-otp, shadcn-svelte's Bits UI port, Corvu on Solid): separate authors, separate APIs.
 The one agnostic option, Zag.js's pin-input, covers four frameworks but ships per-framework binding code you assemble into a component yourself, and reaches neither Angular nor Lit.
 Lit / web components have nothing mainstream at all.
-Rozie gives all six the same idiomatic <Otp> from one definition.
+Rozie gives them all the same <Otp>.

 Native cells vs. fake cells: the design choice